jamessynge/TinyAlpacaServer/README.md

     the IndirectPrintable to be passed by value.
 The pointer would be of type Printable*, thus allowing any source to be used for printing, i.e. RAM, PROGMEM, EEPROM or SD Card.

+*   To eliminate RAM consumed for alpaca::DeviceInfo objects, change the internal API for locating those to instead pass in a stack allocated DeviceInfo to be filled in when the info is needed.

 ### Generate Device-Type Specific Code